techidaily/site-sound-optimizing/source/_posts/new-2024-approved-cresting-waves-in-sound-discovering-true-cricket-noises.md

 ![Audio-sound-effects](https://images.wondershare.com/filmora/guide/select-theme-music.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These are the mind-blowing functionalities of Filmora and it creates miracles with the videos.
 You can easily export the edited files to any platform just by a single click.
 During the export process, you can modify the media files settings like file format and resolution.
 Use these modules wisely to edit the videos optimally.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/eMEJvwMM0vk?si=EQF_jo_4u9v5iJ_C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion